Altra Timp vs Lone Peak: How to choose the right trail running shoe

 We review and compare Altra's Timp and Lone Peak trail running shoes.

-The most important difference is the extra cushioning the Timp 2.0 offers over the Lone Peak 4.5's.
+The most important difference is the additional cushioning the Timp 5 offers over the Lone Peak.

-• The Lone Peak is the closest you can get to a typical running shoe anatomy: Average cushioning, and hence also average underfoot protection and average ground feel.
+• The Lone Peak is Altra's closest to a typical running shoe anatomy: Average cushioning and hence also average underfoot protection and average ground feel.
 It's your safest bet.

-• The Timp, on the other hand, is more cushioned than the Lone Peak, but not by a huge amount - so the ground feel is sacrificed just slightly in return, and the underfoot protection is ended up being a little superior.
+• The Timp, on the other hand, is more cushioned than the Lone Peak, so ground feel is sacrificed a bit, and the underfoot protection is superior.

 So how does this cushion difference play out in practice?